the-programmers-hangout/website/src/content/resources/javascript/promises/async-await.md

 Async / Await is another way to handle the calling of asynchronous code and is built on top of Promises.
 It is a nice and clean way to handle asynchronous code, without the need to `.then()` functions to the promise.

 It is made up of 2 keywords as the name suggests: `async` and `await`.
-These need to be used together and can for this method to work.
+These need to be used together for this method to work.

 ## Async